-The system supports four categories.
-Therefore, the RDR formatter destinations must be configured regarding each category.
+The system supports up to four categories.
+Therefore, the RDR formatter destinations must be configured regarding each category in use.
 Each destination may be assigned to more than one category and may be assigned the same or different priorities for each category.
 If more than one destination is defined for a category, a load-balancing or multicast forwarding mode could be selected.
-(Obviously, these modes have no meaning of there is only one destination per category.)
+(Obviously, these modes have no meaning if there is only one destination per category.)